Disclaimer: “As an Amazon Associate I may earn from qualifying purchases.” Adsense and Infolinks were no help at all.

 At the bottom are two generic white shirt buttons.
 It also contains five safety pins, one needle, one sailmaker’s needle, a piece of silk, and a length of invisible tread wrapped around half a used matchstick.

 The sailmaker’s needle is magnetized so can be used as a compass.
-It is wrapped in the silk to keep it isolated from the other metal items and can be remagnetized by stroking it with the silk.
+It is wrapped in the silk to keep it isolated from the other metal items and can be remagnetized by stroking it with the silk, or the magnet with my penknife.

 The safety pins can be used as general pins to hold things together while sewing.